wanderijames/bank/README.md

    - I have made sure that I adhere to [SRP](https://en.wikipedia.org/wiki/Single-responsibility_principle) principle and that is why eventing, persistence, withdrawal operations have been seperated.
    I have also added service based vector clocks and event timestamps to be used by the downstream services.
 Every event published will have vector clock and timestamps.
+Some of these additions are just academic to show potential use and adoption, full adoption will require more context.